argonne-lcf/user-guides/docs/theta-gpu/queueing-and-running-jobs/job-and-queue-scheduling.md

 The initial queue policy will be simple First-In-First-Out (FIFO) based on priority with EASY backfill.

-#### Debug queues (currently unavailable)
-  - debug-node: submit to this queue if you need an entire node for your testing (for instance you are utilizing the NVLink)
-  - debug-gpu: submit to this queue if you need GPUs.

-Initially, we are relaxing our node restrictions to encourage early users.
-Please be courteous to your fellow users and do not monopolize the machine.
-We will tighten restrictions as required to manage the demonstrated workload.

 ## Running Jobs On ThetaGPU
 **Note:** Users will need an allocation on ThetaGPU to utilize the GPU nodes.
 Request for an allocation by filling out this form: Allocation request.
 ThetaGPU is listed under Theta on the form.